qtwyeuritoiy/peppercarrot-reader/README.md

 This project is currently in active development.

-Peppre&Carrot is a webcomic made by David Revoy released under CC-BY license.
+Pepper&Carrot is a webcomic made by David Revoy released under CC-BY license.

 # License
 This project is licensed under GNU GPL 3.0 or higher.